First Steps on the Recovery Path: Living Into Your Authentic Self

 Why Pausing Helps

-But when parts are free of those old burdens, they see things as they are.
-They respond in ways that reflect your true, authentic Self.
+When these same parts are free of those old burdens, they see things as they are.
+Their unburdened influence helps you respond in ways that reflect present reality.

 This is why pausing matters.
 When emotions rise and clear thinking slips away, the pause interrupts automatic reactions.
 It creates space for awareness.
 In that space, you can turn toward the parts that are scared, angry, or hurt.
 Your curiosity and compassion let them know they’re not alone.
-And when they relax, there is room for your authentic Self to step up to the panel.
+You can ask them, “How are you trying to help?”

-That simple shift is what IFS calls a U-turn.
-Rather than focusing outward on what others think, you turn your attention inward to notice what’s happening inside.
+That simple shift is what IFS calls the U-turn.
+Rather than reacting to what is happening around you, you turn your attention inward to notice what is happening inside.
+This helps you meet the events of your present life through a clear lens and respond as the fully resourced adult that you are.

 It’s never too late to pause.
 Even when things feel overwhelming, you can step away for a breath, do a U-turn, and check in.